UBC-MDS/rpuck/README.md

   - `attendance(regular=True, playoffs=True, start_season=NULL,
     end_season=NULL)`:
-      - The attendance() function makes a query to the Attendance API to get the NHL’s seasonal and playoff attendance numbers.
+      - The attendance() function makes a query to the Attendance API to get the NHLвЂ™s seasonal and playoff attendance numbers.
 The function displays attendance numbers in a ggplot chart.
   - `team_stats(start_season=NULL, end_season=NULL)`:
       - The team\_stats() function makes an API call to the team summary